-- Whose voices should be included in designing the solution?
+- 1. Whose voices should be included in designing the solution?
 Whose voices will not be included?
-How do you plan to include and value the lived experiences of students, teachers, or other community collaborators when designing the solution (and in later phases - planning and executing the evaluation)? - 2.
+How do you plan to include and value the lived experiences of students, teachers, or other stakeholders from the priority community when designing the solution (and in later phases planning and executing the evaluation)? - 2.
 Have you considered the power and privilege you (as an organization, researcher, or funder) bring to this process?
 How will you prioritize the voices of stakeholders with less power or privilege?
 How are you acknowledging and redistributing your power and privilege throughout the activities in this phase? - 3.
-How can you acknowledge and mitigate assumptions that you have as a researcher about what is worth researching, what counts as research, and who can participate in designing and conducting research? - 4.
-What biases do you have about the community in focus, and how might those biases influence how you plan for and execute the activities in this phase?
+What biases do you have about the priority community, and how might those biases influence how you plan for and execute the activities in this phase?
 How can the problem be defined in an asset-based way that focuses on community aspirations and contributions?